Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/00_what_is_cloud_native/readme.md

 ## Why Cloud Native?

-To understand cloud native, let’s compare it to traditional application development:
+To understand cloud native, let's compare it to traditional application development:
 - **Traditional Applications**: These often run on a single server or a small group of servers.
 If the server crashes, the app goes down.
 Scaling to handle more users requires buying bigger servers, which is costly and slow.
 Updates often mean downtime, and managing the app involves a lot of manual work.
 - **Cloud-Native Applications**: These run on distributed cloud systems, using many small, lightweight components.
 They can scale automatically by adding more resources, recover from failures without user impact, and allow updates without interrupting service.
 Automation handles much of the management, saving time and reducing errors.